Quantum symmetry in multigraphs (part I): Preliminaries

 An \textbf{automorphism of a finite quiver or a multigraph} $(V,E)$ is an invertible morphism from $(V,E)$ to $(V,E)$.
-The collection of all such automorphisms is said to be the \textbf{classical automorphism group} of $(V,E)$ and will be denoted as $G^{aut}_{(V,E)}$. \end{defn}
+The collection of all such automorphisms is the \textbf{classical automorphism group} of $(V,E)$ and is denoted as $G^{aut}_{(V,E)}$. \end{defn}